 Care for them, comfort for you.
 We help patients and families when they need it most.

-Our Hospice Buffalo program cares for individuals suffering from life-limiting illness, as well as their families and caregivers.
-Hospice care provides comprehensive (physical, emotional, social and spiritual) care that is tailored to an individual’s needs and wishes.
+Our Hospice Buffalo program cares for terminally ill individuals who have a life expectancy of six months or less, while providing support and resources to families and caregivers.
+Hospice care focuses on comprehensive (physical, emotional, social and spiritual) care that is tailored to an individual’s needs and wishes.

 Hospice Care is: